-Let $F_{I}$ be a functional $F$ computed with a random vector which is a numerical solution of a discretized PDE on a spatial grid with $I$ degrees of freedom (DF).
-The PDE is defined with stochastic coefficients.
-In this study, we consider discretized low-order particle transport equations with stochastic closure coefficients as such discretized PDEs.
+Let $F_{I}$ be a functional $F$ computed with a random vector, which is a numerical solution of a discretized PDE on a spatial grid with $I$ degrees of freedom (DF).
+In this study, we consider the discretized low-order particle transport equation with stochastic closure coefficients as the PDE of interest.
 The spatial grid has $I$ intervals.
-In case of uniform grid, we have $I=X h^{-1}$, where $h$ is the constant width of spatial intervals.
+In the case of a uniform grid, we have $I=X h^{-1}$, where $h$ is the width of spatial intervals.
 The functional of interest is a moment of the angular flux, for example, the scalar flux.
 We assume that

 and